StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Personalize my top sites in customize sidebar: Off

 #### App and notification settings
-- Bing Chat >
+- Copilot >
-  - Automatically open Bing Chat in the sidebar: Off
-  - Allow access to any webpage or PDF: Off
+  - Show Copilot: Off
   - Show shopping notifications: Off
 - Action center >
   - Automatically open Action Center to see how you can be rewarded for using Microsoft Edge: Off
+- Search > Automatically open Search: Off
 - Games >
   - Automatically open Casual Games in the side pane: Off
   - Allow access to page URLs: Off
-- Search > Automatically open Search: Off